-On October 24, Devon Madray, president of Security, Police and Fire Professionals of America (SPFPA) Local 119, pleaded guilty in U.S. District Court for the Eastern District of Michigan to one count of embezzling $20,097 in funds from the Roseville (suburban Detroit) union.
-He had been indicted in July.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 15, David Fleury, former president of International Union of Bricklayers and Allied Craftworkers Local 6, was sentenced in U.S. District Court for the Northern District of Illinois to two years in prison and three years of supervised release for embezzling funds from the Rockford union.
+He also was ordered to pay $318,036 in restitution and a $100 special assessment.
+Fleury had pleaded guilty last August after being charged in July.
+The actions follow an investigation by the U.S. labor Department’s Office of Labor-Management Standards.… Read More ➡

-On October 13, Clinton Humphrey, former president and business manager of International Brotherhood of Electrical Workers Local 386, was sentenced in U.S. District Court for the Western District of Arkansas to six months of home confinement and five years of probation for embezzling $51,811.70 in funds from the Texarkana, Ark.-based union.
-He also was ordered to pay full restitution plus a $100 special assessment.
-Humphrey had pleaded guilty to an information in January.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 15, Jennifer Cruise, also known as Jenn Studebaker, former office manager for International Brotherhood of Electrical Workers Local 520, was sentenced in U.S. District Court for the Western District of Texas to three years of probation for embezzling funds from the Austin-based union.
+She also was ordered to pay restitution in the amount of $12,344 and a special assessment of $100.
+Cruise had pleaded guilty in October after being charged in August for stealing $12,750.
+The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡